 This word can also be used as an adjective.
 Myriad stars is a lot of stars.
 The teenager was weighted down by the myriad anxieties of adolescence.

-Match each word in the first column with its definition in the second column.
-Check your answers here.
+Quick Quiz #58Match each word in the first column with its definition in the second column.
+Check your answers here.1. microcosma. a huge number2. milieub. moderate the effect of3. minusculec. massive and unyielding4. misanthropicd. humiliate

-1. microcosm

-a. a huge number